What is Financial Distress?

 - Merge with Another Company: In some cases, it is ordered by the Government to the merger with another profit-making company in the same or another industry that has enough resources to absorb losses and restructure the company.

-This is a situation in which the company cannot pay off its fixed costs as salary to employees, loan installment, payment to raw material, etc., because of improper planning of working capital, mismanagement at the top level, fraud, change in government policies, etc. It is important for a company to recognize signs at an early stage and take necessary preventive measures not to go into a period of financial distress.
+This is a situation in which the company cannot pay off its fixed costs as salary to employees, loan instalment, payment to raw material, etc., because of improper planning of working capital, mismanagement at the top level, fraud, change in government policies, etc. It is important for a company to recognize signs at an early stage and take necessary preventive measures not to go into a period of financial distress.
 Else, it becomes very difficult to find solutions for the same.

 This has been a guide to What is Financial Distress & its Meaning.
 Here we discuss how to calculate the cost of financial distress, causes with examples along with its factors.
 You can learn more about from the following articles –